Ir al contenido

 • Not applicable.

-• The data is measured in millions of euros.
+• The data are measured in millions of euros.

 • 5.
 Reference period